conjurer-rich/fast-flow-flywheel/pages/how-it-works/2-act.md

 - Create Flow Decisions that clearly describe the intended change, the signals prompting it, and what outcomes we are seeking.
 - Use the Advice Process to invite perspectives without slowing momentum.
 - Place decisions on a Flow Roadmap to make work-in-progress visible and manage structural change incrementally.
-- Act small first—optimize for decisions that are reversible or low-risk, especially when uncertainty is high.
+- Act small first, optimize for decisions that are reversible or low-risk, especially when uncertainty is high.

 ## Why Act?